nbicocchi/learn-microservices/modules/containerization/labs/README.md

 - Create a Dockerfile that runs a Java application performing a resource-intensive task (e.g., calculating large Fibonacci numbers or processing large datasets).
 - Write a Docker Compose file to run the container with CPU and memory limits using the `cpus` and `mem_limit` directives.
 - Start the containers and use `docker stats` to monitor their resource usage and verify that the limits are applied.

-**Expected Outcomes:**
-- Students should understand how to define CPU and memory limits for Java containers.
-- They will monitor resource consumption using `docker stats` and evaluate how limiting resources affects container performance.

 # Questions
 1. What are the main differences between bare-metal, virtual machines, and container-based deployments?